-- rainbow jimmies quins or other any other sprinkles for decorating
+- Rainbow Crunchy, Pastel Sequins or Pastel Bit Chips (or other any other sprinkles for decorating)

 Wrap baked cake layers tightly and store at room temperature for up to 2 days, refrigerator for up to 5 days, or frozen for up to 2 months.
 Best eaten the same day as baked.

 - If you do not have access to cake flour, you can quickly and easily make your own to substitute.